clriesco/pulse-wave-trading-bot/README.md

 - Proxy Rotation: Utilizes a pool of proxies to scrape CPI data, rotating between them to avoid rate limits and blocking.
 - CPI Data Scraping: Fetches CPI data from the Bureau of Labor Statistics website.
+- GDP Data Scraping: Fetches GDP data from the Bureau of Economic Analysis.
-- Trading Strategy Execution: Executes long or short trades based on the CPI value compared to a predefined threshold.
+- Trading Strategy Execution: Executes long or short trades based on the CPI or GDP value compared to a predefined threshold.
 - Error Handling: Includes robust error handling to manage failed requests and retries.

 ## Prerequisites